Classify Amazon reviews into positive and negative using OpenNN

 The variable to be predicted can have two values (positive or negative).
 Therefore, this is a binary text classification project.

-The goal here is to model the probability of a review being positive or negative, conditioned on the words used by the customer.
+The goal here is to model the probability that a review is positive or negative, conditioned on the words the customer used.

 2. Data set

 The first step is to prepare the data set, the source of information for the classification problem.
-Data set object can be created by
+The data set object can be created by

 DataSet data_set;